top of page

 Due to our solicitor's intervention informing the Council of their legal obligations, the proposal went back to the Planning Committee on March 12th 2025.
 The updated Committee Report stated that the proposal “no longer complies with the IMFLDP2 or with the National Planning Framework 4”.
 Yet, astonishingly, it still recommended approval and was approved without question by the Planning Committee through the bypassing of the very principles our policies were designed to protect.

-Solicitor fees, independent surveys, ecologist fees, and the cost of a Judicial Review are all necessary to protect our greenspace, but they also come with a high price tag, with Judicial Review the highest cost of them all, even with the PEO in place.
-That is why we need your help to support the Judicial Review process and protect our environment and heritage for future generations
+Solicitor fees, independent surveys, ecologist fees, and the cost of a Judicial Review have all been necessary to protect our greenspace.
+We still have a huge bill to pay and the fight is not over yet.
+That is why we need your support to help protect our environment and heritage for future generations.

 Your contribution through our JustGiving page (link below) can make a tangible difference, allowing us to challenge a decision that should never have been made.
 This is not just about losing a small town’s greenspace.
 It’s about setting a precedent for the protection of greenfield sites across Scotland.
 Our fight highlights a much larger issue – continued development that ignores both local and national policies, and the devastating environmental consequences that follow.
 Our case is an opportunity to make sure that such decisions will not go unchecked in the future.